pjlantz/timbuktu/README.md

 }
 ```

-Running this repeatedly should result in a kernel panic due to `kernel BUG at mm/slub.c:300!` or a `Unable to handle kernel paging request` issue.
+Running this repeatedly should eventually result in a kernel panic due to `kernel BUG at mm/slub.c:300!` or a `Unable to handle kernel paging request` issue.